cstrouse/Dell-T3610-Hackintosh/README.md

 ## Readme

 - Read everything first and be careful
-- Tested on macOS Catalina 10.15.5 (vanilla)
+- Tested on macOS Catalina 10.15.5 (vanilla) and Big Sur 11.4 (vanilla)

 ## Differences from the X79 guide